A part of an illustrated map that shows the best areas to stay in London as a first-time visitor, created by Away to the City.

 FAQ: Areas in London

-What’s the best area to stay in London?
+What’s the best area to stay in London for first-time visitors?

 A person riding a bicycle on a street, with the Soho sign above.